By: Brittany Racca

 2) Where is it?

 The Sugar Cane Festival actually takes place across New Iberia.
-The "all ages" street fair with kiddie rides, a petting zoo, entertainment and fireworks will be held downtown in Bouligny Plaza.
+The "all ages" street fair with kiddie rides, a petting zoo and entertainment will be held downtown in Bouligny Plaza.
 Three parades will party down New Iberia’s Main Street.
 Cyr Gates Community Center houses numerous events during the festival including an art show, garden/flower show and sugar cookery contest and the SugArena @ Acadiana Fairgrounds hosts the 4-H livestock shows.
 Click for the Louisiana Sugar Cane Festival's full schedule.

 3) When is it?

 4) Where to park?

 The great thing about being a small town is that the parking is free!
 There is parking along New Iberia’s Historic Downtown as well as its side streets for the parades.
 Bouligny Plaza and parts of Main Street will be closed for the downtown festivities.
 The other events all have parking lots at the venues.
 Our motto is “follow the cars” and you’ll find your way.

 5) What should you wear?